rdsq/blazesh/README.md

 ## Fish shell

 Yeah it also supports Fish, I don't know why I did this, but it was easy.
-I am too lazy to rewrite all the documentation, *if you count it as such*, to include Fish, but it is kind of different from other shells, just figure it out on your own.
+I am too lazy to rewrite all the documentation, *if you count it as such*, to include Fish, since it is kind of different from other shells, just figure it out on your own.
 The file is `blazesh.fish`.
 Just source it in your `~/.config/fish/config.fish` or, again, wherever you store your configs